Bde-meij/Codam_printf/README.md

 Recreation of the printf function in c from scratch

+(the following are 'bash' commands)\
-to try the program, first run "make" (needs bash, use git bash if on windows)\
+to try the program, first run "make"\
-if ready, run the program with "./testprint"
+if ready, run the program with "./testprint.exe" on windows or "./testprint.o" on linux/mac

 to try different arguments and combinations, edit the "main.c" file and \
 afterwards run "make re" to recompile